-- (a) each individual who, in respect of the company, during any part of the most recently completed financial year, served as chief executive officer ("CEO"), including an individual performing functions similar to a CEO; - (b) each individual who, in respect of the company, during any part of the most recently completed financial year, served as chief financial officer ("CFO"), including an individual performing functions similar to a CFO; - (c) in respect of the company and its subsidiaries, the most highly compensated executive officer other than the individuals identified in paragraphs (a) and (b) at the end of the most recently completed financial year whose total compensation was more than \$150,000, as determined in accordance with subsection 1.3(5), for that financial year; - (d) each individual who would be a named executive officer under paragraph (c) but for the fact that the individual was not an executive officer of the company, requirements and was not acting in a similar capacity, at the end of that financial year.
+- (a) each individual who, in respect of the company, during any part of the most recently completed financial year, served as chief executive officer ("CEO"), including an individual performing functions similar to a CEO; - (b) each individual who, in respect of the company, during any part of the most recently completed financial year, served as chief financial officer ("CFO"), including an individual performing functions similar to a CFO; - (c) in respect of the company and its subsidiaries, the most highly compensated executive officer other than the individuals identified in paragraphs (a) and (b) at the end of the most recently completed financial year whose total compensation was more than \$150,000, as determined in accordance with subsection 1.3(5), for that financial year; and - (d) each individual who would be a named executive officer under paragraph (c) but for the fact that the individual was not an executive officer of the company, requirements and was not acting in a similar capacity, at the end of that financial year.

-During the financial year ended November 30, 2022, based on the definition above, the NEOs of the Company were: George Gale, interim President and CEO; Lorne Harder, Chairman; Natasha Tsai, CFO and Corporate Secretary.
-The directors of the Company who were not NEOs during the financial year ended November 30, 2022 were: Nelson G.D.
-Borch, Dr. David Dreisinger, Tony Cau and Gregory Andrews.
-Gregory Andrews resigned as a director on May 30, 2022 and is now a former director of the Company.
+During the financial year ended November 30, 2023, based on the definition above, the NEOs of the Company were: George Gale, interim President and CEO; Lorne Harder, Chairman; Natasha Tsai, CFO and Corporate Secretary.
+The directors of the Company who were not NEOs during the financial year ended November 30, 2023 were: Nelson G.D.
+Borch, Dr. David Dreisinger and Tony Cau.